 Now let’s shift the string and toggle the LCD display.
 While printing strings we can center it.
 To center it we need to write 0 to LCDPrintString’s third parameter.

-In our third project, we are going to print variables integer numbers to the LCD display.
+In our third project, we are going to print integer numbers on the LCD display.
 For this, we need to include

 stdio.h library.
 We included it in the